zainabaltahoo/website/content/en/courses/350/poll-proj/part1.md

 ## How to Start and Submit Your Project

 1. Join the [poll-project assignment on github classroom](https://classroom.github.com/a/gJ3IhL4C).
-2. Import your assignment repository to replit.com and create a branch named `part1` which will hold the current part of the assignment
+2. Import your assignment repository to replit.com work on the main/master branch.
+3. Add the file bonus.md and list all the additional bonus tasks you completed in your assignment.
+4. Create a super user named `test` with password `1234`
-3. When done, commit and push your work to GitHub.
+5. When done, commit and push your work to GitHub.
 You can continue to make changes and push code after submission.